 The program is designed for working professionals with classes offered at times that minimize conflict with work obligations.
-USC offers this program on the USC campus, on-site in Honolulu, Hawaii, and at the USC Orange County Center in Irvine, California.
+USC Rossier offers this program on the USC campus in Los Angeles, California and at the USC Orange County Center in Irvine, California.

 Four concentration areas are offered at the USC campus: